Skip to main content

 1. Aligning diversity practices with unique organizational goals

 Implementing diversity in the workplace is a huge commitment, and there’s no handbook you can just “borrow” from another organization.
 Every company has a unique set of goals, and your diversity practices must align with them to be successful.
-This means considering the specific culture you have in place and figuring out where you want to go.
+This means considering the specific company culture you have in place and figuring out where you want to go.

 Don’t feel pressured to copy and paste the initiatives that organizations around you are pursuing.
 For instance, if you already have a racially diverse workforce, does it make sense to create an entire objective around improving those numbers simply because that’s what other companies focus on?
 Perhaps you should focus on intersectionality next so that your existing strengths can drive other aspects of diversity.